 - Organizing, planning, and prioritizing

 Those with the highest levels of work-related cognitive activity had faster information processing speed, better mental flexibility, and healthier brain structure 25 years later.
-Because this research is correlational and doesn't allow us to conclude that a more cognitively demanding job caused better brain health (for example, it's possible that younger adults with stronger brain functioning to begin with simply chose more cognitively demanding occupations), other research has suggested that cognitively complex activities promote better brain health for people across a range of intellectual levels.
+While this research is correlational and doesn't allow us to conclude that a more cognitively demanding job caused better brain health (for example, it's possible that younger adults with stronger brain functioning to begin with simply chose more cognitively demanding occupations), other research has suggested that cognitively complex activities promote better brain health for people across a range of intellectual levels.
 The brain-boosting effect of cognitively complex activities likely relates to the concept of cognitive reserve, which explains that brain-healthy activities can bolster future brain functioning in the context of normal age-related changes and even in the presence of diseases such as Alzheimer’s or other types of dementia.

 2. What’s good for the heart is good for the brain.